 - Next add the melted chocolate mixture and sift in the flour and cocoa together, no need to remove the whisk attachment, keep whisking on low until the chocolate and flour have fully combined.

 - Now spoon the mixture into each ramekin, they'll fill to approximately three quarters full.

-- When you're ready to bake these you'll need to add them to a roasting tin and fill the tin with water to about half way up the ramekins, this is to prevent the pudding from cooking too quickly and in turn creates the gooey centre.
+When you're ready to bake these you'll need to add them to a roasting tin and fill the tin with warm (not boiling) water to about half way up the ramekins, this is to prevent the pudding from cooking too quickly and in turn creates the gooey centre.

 Bake the puddings for 20 mins, to check to see if they're ready gently press your finger into the sponge and you should feel a slight resistance, if it feels and sounds like you're popping bubbles when you press give them 5 more minutes and repeat process in 5 mins. (this cooking process will depend on your oven)

 To make the vegan version (4 individual puddings):

 5) measure 2tbsp ground chia seeds and 8tbsp water into the mixing bowl, add the caster sugar and ½ tsp of bicarbonate of soda.
 Whisk for 5 mins.

 Follow point 6) onwards as normal BUT there is no need for a 'bain marie' aka tray of water for the vegan version, it's gorgeously gooey without the need for a bath!

 Click to save my Chocolate Goo Pudding

 And one last thing!
 I’ve linked my Chocolate Goo Pudding with these other awesome bloggers pages, go check them out